14.5. Building the CamCOPS client

 Setting

-Application ‣ Android build SDK
+Application ‣ Android build platform SDK

 Sign package ‣ Keystore